LIFESTYLE AND AVOIDING ALLERGENS

 - Decongestants may also be helpful for reducing symptoms such as nasal stuffiness.

 - Do not use nasal spray decongestants for more than 3 days.

-Allergy shots (immunotherapy) are sometimes recommended if you cannot avoid the allergen and your symptoms are hard to control.
-This includes regular injections of the allergen.
-Each dose is slightly larger than the dose before it.
-Allergy shots may help your body adjust to the substance that is causing the reaction (antigen).
+Allergy shots (immunotherapy) are sometimes recommended if you cannot avoid the pollen and your symptoms are hard to control.
+This includes regular shots of the pollen you are allergic to.
+Each dose is slightly larger than the dose before it, until you reach the dose that helps control your symptoms.
+Allergy shots may help your body adjust to the pollen that is causing the reaction.